dankamongmen/notcurses/USAGE.md

 #define NCOPTION_NO_CLEAR_BITMAPS    0x0002ull

 // We typically install a signal handler for SIGWINCH that generates a resize
-// event in the notcurses_getc() queue.
+// event in the notcurses_get() queue.
 Set to inhibit this handler.
 #define NCOPTION_NO_WINCH_SIGHANDLER 0x0004

 // We typically install a signal handler for SIG{INT, SEGV, ABRT, QUIT} that